LeoZhou1234/Hackpad/README.md

 ## Case ##
-The case consists of 3 parts: the top, bottom, and switch plate.
+The case consists of three parts: the top, bottom, and switch plate.
 The three parts are secured with M3x16mm bolts and heat set inserts.
 Refer to the images below for assembly.
 Designed in Onshape.<br>
 ![exploded view of the hackpad](./Images/hackpadExploded.png)